 The railroad came to Ipswich in 1839, changing the town forever.
 Stagecoaches no longer made their way up Town Hill, and the center of commerce moved to Market Street.
-In the same year, the steam shovel was invented, making it possible to move vast quantities of soil, level tracks, and fill in wetlands.
-By the end of the 19th Century, the geography of downtown Ipswich surely looked much different from it had only a few decades before.
+After the Civil War, the economy in the industrial Northeast grew rapidly and the population swelled as immigrants came to work in the mills.
+Population growth increased the pressure to convert unused land to residential and industrial use.Also in 1839, William Otis, a native of Pelham MA, received a patent for the first steam shovel, making it possible to move vast quantities of soil and gravel to fill wetlands, notably BackBay in Boston by 1882.
+The Ipswich Town Report for that year shows considerable expense for hauling gravel, offset by the sale of depleted gravel pits near Washington St. and Topsfield Rd.
+By 1885, Brown Square was being developed as an industrial area, and by the end of the 19th Century, the geography of the center of Ipswich looked much different than it had only a few decades before.

 I’ve read that Elm Street once had a knoll, and the soil was removed to fill in Central Street, which didn’t exist until 1871.
 Hammatt Street followed, and William G. Brown acquired the uninhabited land as a site for his coal and gas business.
 Industries moved into Brown Square in the late 19th and early 20th Centuries, and it has become the town’s oldest surviving industrial park, with direct access to the railroad.